 Key aspects of diplomatic relations

 Economic relations between the two countries are flourishing.
 Lithuania is the Baltic state with which Switzerland has the largest volume of trade in goods.
 Trade between Switzerland and Lithuania amounted to approx. CHF 277 million in 2016.
 Imports from Lithuania grew by 30% between 2015 and 2016.

-Researchers and artists from Lithuania can apply for Swiss Government Excellence Scholarships from the State Secretariat for Education, Research and Innovation (SERI).
+Researchers and artists from Lithuania can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Pro Helvetia also supports Swiss artists involved in a range of other events in Lithuania.